Ignite your Off Season with a winter pilgrimage to Tasmania's stimulating south.

 Winter in Tasmania’s south is a time for indulgence, where the crackle of a fireplace and the cool air pouring off Kunanyi / Mount Wellington makes for a perfect pairing.

-Whether you need a secluded retreat or a lively night out, Tasmania’s south offers a mix of wilderness and culture so you can choose to pause, or party.
+Whether you need a secluded retreat or a lively night out in Hobart, the city offers a mix of wilderness and cultural things to do during winter, so you can choose to pause or party.

 Sink into luxury in Salamanca with bustling nightlife on your doorstep, or head further south for infinite starry skies to ogle from your balcony.

-Embrace winter’s wild side with a jam-packed festival, events and tour season.
+Embrace the season's wild side with a jam-packed festival, events and tour season.
 The south comes alive in the winter, with thought-provoking art and places to dance, sing, sweat and explore.

 Tasmania’s south is an open invitation to experience winter in its most exhilarating form.